Brewing Up Chicago: How Beer Transformed A City

 Brewing Up Chicago: How Beer Transformed a City was organized by The Chicago Brewseum.

-Each section of the exhibition will equate that stage of development to part of the brewing process:
+Each section of the exhibition equates that stage of development to part of the brewing process:

 Section 1: The Raw Ingredients